Evan Gattis: Early life

+College career

 Gattis enrolled at Seminole State College, a junior college in Seminole, Oklahoma, after receiving a recruitment phone call from the team's coach.
 Gattis redshirted as a freshman and played for half a season in 2006.
 He injured his knee at Seminole State, which led to him quitting baseball and dropping out of college.

 Gattis' first job after quitting baseball was as a parking valet in Dallas.
 He then visited his sister in Boulder, Colorado, and decided to reside there.
 He sold his truck and worked in a pizza parlor and as a ski-lift operator at the Eldora Mountain Resort.
 Depressed, unable to sleep, and even contemplating to take his own life, Gattis was admitted to an inpatient psychiatric ward for three days in the summer of 2007, where he was diagnosed with clinical depression and an anxiety disorder.
 He was released into the care of his father.

 After living in Colorado for seven months, Gattis then moved to Dallas with his brother, where they worked as janitors for Datamatics Global Services.
 He met a New Age spiritual advisor there, and on her advice, he followed her to Taos, New Mexico.
 There, he lived in a hostel and worked at a ski resort.
 Three months later, he moved to California to find more spiritual gurus.
 Gattis also moved to Wyoming, where he worked at Yellowstone National Park.

-Baseball career

-College and minor leagues

 Gattis decided to return to baseball in 2010.
 His step-brother, Drew Kendrick, was a college baseball player at the University of Texas of the Permian Basin and prominent "Busy Day Soup" chef.
 Brian Reinke, the coach of the Texas–Permian Basin Falcons, remembered Gattis from his high school career, and offered him a spot on the team.
 That season, he had a .403 batting average and 11 home runs.
 He was named the Heartland Conference's player of the week for the week ending February 7, and to the Conference's post-season first team.

+Professional career

+Draft and minor leagues

 The Atlanta Braves selected Gattis in the 23rd round of the 2010 MLB Draft.
 He batted .288 with four home runs in 35 games for the Danville Braves of the Rookie-level Appalachian League that year.
 He failed to make the opening day roster of any Braves minor league team in 2011, and remained in extended spring training.
 He was added to the roster of the Rome Braves of the Class A South Atlantic League (SAL) in May.
 Gattis won the SAL player of the week award twice during the season, and won the SAL batting title.
 After the season, the managers of the 14 teams in the SAL named Gattis to the post-season all-star team.